it-amanuens/rodatraden/README.md

 Potential future improvements,

 - [ ] Copy all courseoccasions from one year to another year
-- [ ] Automatically send mail to reporter when updating an issue
+- [ ] Make it so users can see their pending reports
 - [ ] Associate Profiles with Exams
 - [ ] Automatic generation of 'examensbilagan'
 - [ ] Search function for whole site